equinor/radix-api/README.md

 ## Common errors running locally

-problem: panic: statik/fs: no zip data registered
+**Problem**: `panic: statik/fs: no zip data registered`

-solution: make swagger
+**Solution**: `make swagger`

 ## Deployment

-Radix api follow the [standard procedure](https://github.com/equinor/radix-private/blob/master/docs/how-we-work/development-practices.md#standard-radix-applications) defined in how we work.
+Radix API follows the [standard procedure](https://github.com/equinor/radix-private/blob/master/docs/how-we-work/development-practices.md#standard-radix-applications) defined in *how we work*.

-Radix api is installed as a radix application in [script](https://github.com/equinor/radix-platform/blob/master/scripts/install_base_components.sh) when setting up a cluster.
-It will setup api environment with [aliases](https://github.com/equinor/radix-platform/blob/master/scripts/create_alias.sh), and a webhook so that changes to this repository will be reflected in radix platform.
+Radix API is installed as a Radix application in [script](https://github.com/equinor/radix-platform/blob/master/scripts/install_base_components.sh) when setting up a cluster.
+It will setup API environment with [aliases](https://github.com/equinor/radix-platform/blob/master/scripts/create_alias.sh), and a Webhook so that changes to this repository will be reflected in Radix platform.

 ## Manual redeployment on existing cluster